PRABHAS-VARMA/getting-started-on-git-and-github/README.md

 --> After that I saved all the changes by using the command 'git commit -m "added my name and changed the font color" ' --> Then I added a new remote repository reference to my local repository by using the command 'git remote add remoterepo https://github.com/PRABHAS-VARMA/getting-
     started-on-git-and-github.git'
---> Then I pushed the changes
---> I closed the VS code and opened my repository named 'getting-started-on-git-and-github' and refreshed it --> I opened the HTML file and CSS file and checked if my changes were added --> The changes were corectly added
+--> Then I pushed the changes by using the command 'git push --set-upstream origin testing' --> I closed the VS code and opened my repository named 'getting-started-on-git-and-github' and refreshed it --> I opened the HTML file and CSS file and checked if my changes were added --> The changes were corectly added